metrics-js/daemon/README.md

-# process
+# @metrics/daemon

-Module for collecting different process and system metrics and providing them as a metric stream
+Daemon for collecting metrics over misc network protocols.
+Provides a stream for further piping of metrics.